-The firm was recently ranked by US News Best Law Firms as Tier 1 (the highest band) in Commercial Litigation, Securities Litigation, and Construction Litigation in the Houston Metropolitan Section; and nationally honored as Tier 3 in Commercial Litigation and Securities Litigation.
+The firm has been ranked by US News Best Law Firms as a 2014 Tier 1 (the highest band) Firm in Commercial Litigation, Securities Litigation, and Construction Litigation in the Houston Metropolitan Section; and nationally honored as Tier 3 in Commercial Litigation and Securities Litigation.
 Moreover, The following attorneys were individually recognized as leaders in their respective fields: Chris Reynolds for Bet-the-Company Litigation, Commercial Litigation, Construction Litigation, and Securities Litigation; Jean C. Frizzell for Commercial Litigation and Securities Litigation; and Jeremy Doyle for Commercial Litigation.

 On December 17, 2013, after a four week trial, a jury found unanimously in favor of twenty homeowners represented by the firm, awarding approximately $1.7 million in damages, and declaring the Ashby high-rise project to be a neighborhood nuisance.
 The trial team was led by Jean Frizzell and Jeremy Doyle, with James Schuelke also participating in the win.
 Read the jury’s verdict here Read more about the trial here Ashby Blog Images